-The two features, DEEP and BOOST are a "must have" for players using multiple microphones.
+These two features, DEEP and BOOST are a "must have" for serious players using multiple microphones.

-However, even after all this you still need the extra volume a PA provides in a large venue, another great feature of the Chicago 32-20, Chicago 50 or the Delta Sonic amps, is that they have a Line Out.
+However, even after all this you still need the extra volume a PA provides in a large venue, another great feature of the Chicago 32-20, Chicago 50 or the Delta Sonic amps, is that they ALL have a built in Line Out.

-An "Output transformer, power tube and speaker" tone sampling circuit with a variable level, Line Out control in the Chicago series amps.
+An "Output transformer, power tube and speaker" tone sampling circuit, with a variable level, Line Out control in the Chicago series amps.

 Any standard 1/4 inch instrument cable can be connected to the chassis mounted line out jack so the amp can be plugged into your PA's high impedance input or even another guitar amp!
 If an XLR or snake is used, get an inexpensive DI, direct box for best results.

 The max audio output through the line out jack is about 800mvac, so, with careful use, it can drive any normal power or previously used combo amp to crazy loud levels if that is desired.

-Contact me via email if you have any questions and I wilbe glad to talk about it.
+Contact me via email if you have any questions and I will be glad to talk about it.